calvinkarpenko/calvinkarpenko.github.io/_pages/cv.md

 Education
 ======
 * BSc. in Physics, The University of Sheffield, 2020
-* MSc in Data Analytics, The University of Sheffield, 2021
+* MSc. in Data Analytics, The University of Sheffield, 2021

 Skills
 ======